 Also, there’s nothing worse than a hangover on an airplane.
 Recirculated air sapping your skin of any remaining moisture, cabin pressure doubling down on your temples, cramped seating stifling your mobility, that no-mercy broom-closet of a bathroom.
 Scanning for the obligatory vomit bag you hope you won’t have to use.

 While I can’t credibly dispense advice on how to bounce back from overspending, I have some tips and tricks for curing a mean hangover when you’ve had one pisco sour too many.
 Knowledge is power.
 So is coconut water.
 But let’s start with the basics.

-What happens when you drink
+What happens when you drink alcohol.

 Alcohol triggers a number of small molecules and a variety of cellular responses that cause some issues in your body.
 Namely sleep and gut disturbances, dehydration and the build-up of a compound called acetaldehyde – the toxic byproduct of alcohol that makes you feel so terrible.

 Depending on how much you drink, the alcohol will take two courses, some will go through the liver and the rest will stays in your gut to be metabolized by the bacteria, which converts it to acetaldehyde and does not convert it to acetate (which your liver does).
 As the acetaldehyde builds up in your body, it infiltrates the blood stream and makes you suffer.

 Aside: The headache usually comes from the fact that you didn’t drink enough water with your alcoholic binge, which is why you wake up with a parched mouth.